On tensor products of positive representations of split real quantum Borel subalgebra $U_{q\tilde{q}}(b_R)$: Introduction

-Note that the quantum plane is just the Borel subalgebra of $\cU_{q\til{q}}(\sl(2,\R))$, and the canonical representation on $\cH$ satisfies the properties of a positive representation.
+We observe that the quantum plane is just the Borel subalgebra of $\cU_{q\til{q}}(\sl(2,\R))$, and the canonical representation on $\cH$ is equivalent to the restriction of the positive representation.
 Therefore in order to generalize to higher rank, a natural candidate is to consider the Borel subalgebra $\cU_{q\til{q}}(\fb_\R)$ of the modular double of more general split real quantum groups $\cU_{q\til{q}}(\g_\R)$.
-It follows that the main ingredient needed to construct a version of quantum higher Teichm\"{u}ller theory \cite{FG1, FG2} is the construction of the quantum mutation operator $\bT$ as described above, coming from the decomposition of tensor products of positive representations of the Borel part.
+It follows that one of the main ingredient needed to construct a version of quantum higher Teichm\"{u}ller theory \cite{FG1, FG2} is the construction of the quantum mutation operator $\bT$ described above, coming from the decomposition of tensor products of positive representations of the Borel part.